 By Sean Duffy

-My friend Chris and I made it up Grandjean Peak, Point 9144.
+My friend Chris and I made it up Point 9144 on Grandjean Peak.
 This is a very rugged and special area and my ascent was aided by Greg Parker’s knowledge of this area.
-Because it’s only a 9000 ft ridge, you don’t hear anything about it, but Grandjean Peak presents serious climbing challenges.
+Because it’s only a 9,000-foot ridge, you don’t hear anything about it.
+But Grandjean Peak presents serious climbing challenges.

-We left the trail northeast of 9144 and ascended the obvious NE ridge toward Grandjean 9144.
-It gains 3000 feet in less than a mile.
-There’s tons of 3rd, 4th and low 5th.
-At the base of the climb, we squeezed in a narrow slot and with some difficulty and worked a tough bulging move into a grungy chimney where it easily went to the summit from there.
+We left the trail northeast of Point 9144 and ascended the obvious Northeast Ridge toward the point.
+It gains 3,000 vertical feet in less than a mile.
+There is lots of Class 3, Class 4 and low Class 5 terrain on this approach.
+At the base of the climb, we squeezed in a narrow slot and, with some difficulty, worked a tough bulging move into a grungy chimney where it easily went to the summit from there.
 There was no summit log, rap slings or anything.
-Short 5.6 C1 or 5.9
+Short 5.6 C1 or 5.9 difficulty.

-After summiting Point 9144 via mid 5th class climbing, we were not convinced the next pinnacle to the west [Peak 9180+ East] was not higher so we climbed it which involved a few 5th class moves.
-When we stood on top and looked back we still did not know which was taller.
-They are close in height.
+After reaching the summit of Point 9144 with mid-Class 5 climbing, we were not convinced that the next pinnacle to the west [Peak 9180+ East] was not higher, so we climbed it which required a few Class 5 moves.
+When we stood on top and looked back, we still did not know which one was taller.
+They are very close in height.